 Many years ago Reuben Fine wrote a book called “Ideas behind Chess Openings”.
-If you know what you are aiming for, it becomes easier to reduce the number of candidate moves after all.
-In the following essay I am trying a similar approach, except I am trying to break it down to general concepts.
-Black is a tempo down and has to react.
+In the following essay I am using a rather similar approach, except I am trying to break it down to general concepts.
+White moves, so black is down a tempo and has to react.
 On the other hand, black also has more information, so he can try to exploit the possible downsides of white’s first move in a very concrete way.

 Best by Test?

 We will start our discussion with the move 1.e4.
 The key concept for black is trying to exploit the fact that the e4-pawn is unprotected.
 One could make an argument that the black strategy has triumphed once the pawn-e4 vanishes from the board, unless white got some other advantage in return.